roman-milk/roman-milk.github.io/beths-beautiful-blackmail.md

  "You can leave after all four have came in your slutty white pussy.
 Ashley keep the boys hard for your mommy," I instructed.

  "Yes, mistress," my new obedient white slut obeyed .She started sucking Mike.
 The next half hour included 4 more loads of cum in Mary's white pussy.
-Report_Story #2